awslabs/LISA/lib/docs/admin/getting-started.md

   - MCP server management
   - MCP Workbench code editor

 - **RagAdminGroup** (optional): The IDP group for users who need to manage RAG content without full Admin privileges.
+This is especially useful in multi-tenant environments.
 RAG Admins can:
   - Access the RAG Management page
   - Create, update, and delete collections on repositories they have group access to
   - Update ingestion pipelines on repositories they have group access to